 Anxiety is your body’s natural response to stress or danger.
 It can include muscle tension, shortness of breath, worry and negative thinking about the future.

 Everyone on the planet will experience anxiety from time to time.
 But sometimes anxiety can appear too often or can become too intense so that it gets in the way of your day-to-day life.
-This can happen over time or can be as a result of a specific situation, as many during the global pandemic have experienced.
+This can happen over time or can be as a result of a specific situation.

 For some people, this takes the form of obsessive thinking or worry.
 For some, it becomes fear.
 Of what might happen, or of specific situations or objects such as flying or needles.
 For others it is more purely physical and with no obvious trigger.
 It can affect the breathing, at times so much that it becomes a panic attack, which is when fear becomes sudden and overwhelming, sometimes resulting in a feeling that you are about to die.